MicrosoftEdge/WebView2Samples/SampleApps/WebView2_WinUI3_Sample/readme.md

 # Introduction
-This sample shows off using a WebView2 control in a WinUi 3 Windows SDK Packaged application.
+This sample shows off using a WebView2 control in a WinUI 3 Windows SDK Packaged application.

 It also optionaly shows how you would update the application to ship with a fixed WebView2 version instead of using the version installed and running on the Windows computer.